-Activity Description Tip: In the Loop Dataset, you can use the following format to filter data from the dataset variable when referencing it: <dataset name="" variable="">.<filter parameter="">.</filter></dataset> Example: Loop_data_1_SQL.region_id, where region_id is a column name While The While activity runs a loop while a condition you specify is true.
-The activity ends when the condition becomes false, or when the activity completes the selected number of loops.
-Each loop executes the activities you specify.
-To learn how to use the While activity, see the following tutorial: Using the While Loop in Automation (video) Use the expression editor to build an expression that evaluates a condition.
-Typically this includes a variable (user-defined or built-in).
-Expression-Build your expression by selecting from the list of variables, operators, and functions.
-Click a category in the left pane to display a list of items in the right pane.
+Activity Description the right pane.
 Double-click an item to add it.
 Click Test to test the expression.
 Loop-Enter the number of times to loop the activity.
 If the condition never becomes false, Toad ends the activity after this number of loops.
-The default is 10.
-This activity can have one or more branches.
+The default is 10 This activity can have one or more branches.
 To delete a branch, select it and press Delete .
-To add a branch, right-click the activity (the outside loop) and select Add Branch .
-If you have multiple conditions, they do not have to be mutually exclusive.
+To add a branch, right-click the activity (the outside loop) and select Add Branch If you have multiple conditions, they do not have to be mutually exclusive.
 Multiple branches can be true.
 To learn more about variables, see the following: Using Variables in Automation Automation and Variables (video) Send Email Use this activity to distribute reports produced by previous activities in the script or to send notification of script execution status.
 Note: To use this activity, an SMTP service must be running.
-Review the following for additional information: From-Enter your email address or click to auto-populate this field with your email address.
+Review the following for additional information: From-Enter your email address or click ••• to auto-populate this field with your email address.
 Note: If you encounter a security alert message from your email application, and you want to use this auto-populate feature, grant Toad access (at least temporarily).
-To-Enter an email address or click •• to auto-populate this field with your email address.
+To-Enter an email address or click is field with your email address.
 Prompt-Select to convert the To field to a variable and instruct Toad to prompt for a new variable value during manual execution.
-The new value is used for the current execution only.
+The new value i used for the current execution only.
 The default value specified in To remains unchanged.
 The default value is used for a scheduled script.
 Email Server Settings-Click this button to specify your SMTP email server settings.
-Server-Enter the address of your SMTP email server or click to auto-populate this field.
-If Toad is unable to auto-populate this field, contact your email administrator for the SMTP email server address.
+Server-Enter the address of your SMTP email server or click to auto- populate this field.
+If Toad is unable to auto-populate this field, contact you email administrator for the SMTP email server address.
+Note: The email server setting automatically defaults to that specified in the script's Settings (click the Settings icon and then click the Compose Email button).
+User name / Password-If a non-SSL connection requires authentication, enter credentials.
+If using a secure connection, enter credentials, select Use Secure connection and select SSL or TLS.
+Subject, Body-Enter a subject line and enter text for the body of your email.
+Add Attachments-Click to add files created by this script or to browse for other files to add as attachments.
+In the File Collection Editor do one or both of the following: • Select one or more previously created files in the left pane and click Add.
+Click and browse to select an existing file.
+In this field, you can also use the asterisk () and question mark (?) wildcard characters, as well as variables, in the file name to help you select one or more files (in the same directory) to add.
+To use this method: 1.
+Specify the file directory by browsing to and selecting one of the